Tyrrrz/Tyrrrz.me/src/data/blog/pure-impure-segregation-principle/Post.md

 Designing software in such way leads to an architecture that resembles a pipeline rather than a hierarchy, which favors functional style of programming.
 Depending on the project, this may aid in expressing the flow of data more clearly, among other useful benefits.

 However, this is not always practical and there are scenarios where extracting pure code comes at a cost of severely reduced cohesiveness.
-In any case, if the goal is only to facilitate testability, [architecting your solution for high-level testing](/blog/unit-testing-is-overrated) is likely a better time investment.
+In any case, if your goal is to facilitate testing without mocking, [architecting your solution for high-level testing](/blog/unit-testing-is-overrated) is likely going to be a much better time investment.